Gnet1234/Litter-Audit-Project/README.md

 GPU-TRAIN: This code trains the model, using the GPU of the computer.
 It uses cuda to achieve this, and it was used with a windows laptop with a nvidia GPU.

 Final_Version: This code captures the video from the drone, and passes it through the object detection model.
 It uses a dataframe to log the detected objects, and save it to an excel file when the code is finished.
 It's also able to control the motion of the drone with the inputs library.
+It also uses a model trained on a custom dataset, it's called Water_Can_Version2.pt.

 Further details can be found in the report.